magepow/magento-2-size-chart/README.md

 Before you continue, ensure you meet the following requirements:

   * You have installed Magento2
-  * You are using a Linux or Mac OS machine.
+  * You should use a Linux or Mac OS machine.
 Windows is not currently supported.
   Install magento2-instagram extension

 ## Step 1 : Download Magento 2 Sizechart Extension